tommywu052/Thermal_MaskAI_mirror/Jetson/README.md

         }
     }
 }
-12. Finaly, press the "Update" button, then "Review + create" button and then press "Create" after; the Edge module should be up and running
+12. Finally, press the "Update" button, then "Review + create" button and then press "Create" after; the Edge module should be up and running

 # Step 4: Install Azure IoTEdge Runtime (On Jetson)
 1. Back on Jetson Device, open up ubuntu Terminal (make sure you have "curl" installed with sudo apt-get install curl)